Trend or Truth: Is Sourdough Bread Actually Healthier?

 But here's the quiiick version..

 To make sourdough bread, the process typically involves mixing the sourdough starter with additional flour and water, along with salt.
-The dough is then allowed to ferment and rise over an extended period, often involving multiple stages of fermentation and proofing.
+The bread dough (or tortilla dough, or bagel dough, etc) is then allowed to ferment and rise over an extended period, often involving multiple stages of fermentation and proofing.
 Finally, the dough is shaped and baked to create the finished sourdough bread.
 Then you can pull it out of the oven and ignore all advice of letting it cool, dig into it like a wild animal, and smother it in butter-- just me?

 Health Benefits of Sourdough